9893223/COMP.5210-Assignment-1/Research.md

 # COMP.5210-Assignment-1 Research
 ## COMPANY: OWENS INFASTRUCTURE

-The following research will assist me with incorporating the infomration I need to adequatly build a website for Owens Infastructure.
+The following research provides information regrading similar natured companies, customer requirements and current web design trends.
+This information will assist me in building a website for Owens Infastructure.